With Mystics and Magicians in Tibet: Reception

 The reception of her publications wasn't always acknowledged as a reliable account of Tibet.
 For instance, David-Néel was accused of trickery by scholars such as Jeanne Denys, who tried to demonstrate that the female explorer never embarked on her long travel across the Himalayas by comparing her texts with the work of other explorers.
-One of the reasons why Alexandra was accused was her original way of writing, which differentiate hers from the male one and often raised suspicions.
+One of the reasons why David-Néel was accused was her original way of writing, which differentiate hers from the male one and often raised suspicions.
 David-Néel was often perceived as a controversial figure due to her unconventional beliefs and anarchist feminist political values.
 Her writings were regarded in the same way because of their original and positive way of representing Tibetan cultures, although, still maintaining an imperialistic attitude.
 Scholars accused her of being too bound to her ambitions of being a great Orientalist and a remarkable Western woman to write an objective description of Tibet.